-A final video was created at the end of the engagement process to provide a summary of public input received and to share a thank you with Stearns County residents.
-This ninety-second video highlighted the key themes from the community survey and how that input will inform the update to the Stearns County Solid Waste Management Plan.
+A final video was created at the end of the engagement process to summarize the public input received and thank County residents.
+This 90-second video highlighted the key themes from the survey and how the input will inform the update to the Stearns County Solid Waste Management Plan.

 Visit the Stearns County website to learn more about the Solid Waste Management Plan.